OvertAnglerfish/Plushie-Tycoon/README.md

 Purpose: Automate certain tasks for the game Plushie Tycoon on Neopets
 Link: http://www.neopets.com/games/tycoon/index.phtml
-How to Use:
-1. Install the Tampermonkey extension for Google Chrome or the Greasemonkey extension for Firefox
-2. Copy and paste the code into a new script
-3. You should be all set!
+How to Use: Install the Tampermonkey extension for Google Chrome or the Greasemonkey extension for Firefox, copy and paste the code into a new script and you should be all set!

-I don't recommend using without at least
+I don't recommend using without knowing how to play the game first.
+Use at your own risk.